bytecodealliance/wasmtime/spidermonkey.rst

 .. image:: media/spidermonkey1.png
     :align: center
     :width: 80%
-    :alt: Cretonne in SpiderMonkey phase 1
+    :alt: Cranelift in SpiderMonkey phase 1

-In phase 1, Cretonne aims to replace the IonMonkey-based tier 2 compiler for WebAssembly only.
+In phase 1, Cranelift aims to replace the IonMonkey-based tier 2 compiler for WebAssembly only.
 It will still be orchestrated by the BaldrMonkey engine and compile WebAssembly modules on multiple threads.
-Cretonne translates binary wasm functions directly into its own intermediate representation, and it generates binary machine code without depending on SpiderMonkey's macro assembler.
+Cranelift translates binary wasm functions directly into its own intermediate representation, and it generates binary machine code without depending on SpiderMonkey's macro assembler.